NOTE: In early 2014, Brooks Sherman switched agencies and is

-Reminder: New literary agents (with this spotlight featuring Brooks Sherman of FinePrint Literary Management) are golden opportunities for new writers because each one is a literary agent who is likely building his or her client list.
+Reminder: New literary agents (with this spotlight featuring Brooks Sherman of The Bent Agency [formerly of FinePrint Literary Management]) are golden opportunities for new writers because each one is a literary agent who is likely building his or her client list.

 He is seeking: On the adult side, literary and upmarket fiction running the gamut from contemporary (with an eye toward multicultural or satirical) to speculative (particularly urban/contemporary fantasy, horror/dark fantasy, and slipstream).
 Brooks also has a weakness for historical fiction and a burgeoning interest in crime fiction.
 For nonfiction, he is particularly interested in works that focus on current events, history, and pop science/sociology.
 On the children’s side, he is looking to build a list of boy-focused Middle Grade novels (all subgenres, but particularly fantasy adventure and contemporary), and is open to YA fiction of all types except paranormal romance.